jekyll/jekyll-textile-converter/README.md

 Plop in a file with YAML front matter and watch Jekyll gobble it up and spit out beautiful HTML.

+If you'd like to use a file extension other than `.textile`, you may specify a comma-separated list of extensions in your `_config.yml`, like this:

+    textile_ext: "textile,txtl,tl"

+If that is the given configuration, then all files with `.textile`, `.txtl`, and `.tl` file extensions will be read in and interpreted as Textile.
+They must still contain YAML front matter.

 ## Contributing

 1. Fork it ( https://github.com/jekyll/jekyll-textile-converter/fork )